Wunderbyte-GmbH/moodle-local_catquiz/README.md

 ### Dependencies

 For using this plugin, you are required to install the following plugins:

 * mod_adaptivequiz - the activity from which a CAT test can be started (vers 3.1 onwards).
-Please use the [wb-0.9.0-rc2 release in the wunderbyte fork](https://github.com/Wunderbyte-GmbH/moodle-mod_adaptivequiz/releases/tag/wb-0.9.0-rc2) until our changes are integrated into the [upstream plugin](https://github.com/vtos/moodle-mod_adaptivequiz) (in progress).
-* [adaptivequizcatmodel_catquiz](https://github.com/Wunderbyte-GmbH/moodle-adaptivequizcatmodel_catquiz/releases/tag/2024062800) - which serves as a bridge between mod_adaptivequiz and local_adaptivequiz
-* [local_wunderbyte_table](https://github.com/Wunderbyte-GmbH/moodle-local_wunderbyte_table) - database and tables handling

-* mod_adaptivequiz - the activity from which a CAT test can be started (vers 3.1 onwards).
 Please use the [the wunderbyte fork](https://github.com/Wunderbyte-GmbH/moodle-mod_adaptivequiz/tree/alise_adaptivequiz) until our changes are integrated into the [upstream plugin](https://moodle.org/plugins/mod_adaptivequiz) (in progress).
 This branch already includes the subplugin [adaptivequizcatmodel_catquiz](https://github.com/Wunderbyte-GmbH/moodle-adaptivequizcatmodel_catquiz/releases/tag/1.0.2), which serves as a bridge between mod_adaptivequiz and local_adaptivequiz
 * [local_wunderbyte_table](https://moodle.org/plugins/local_wunderbyte_table)) - database and tables handling